RannoL/calculator/README.md

-# H1 Project: Calculator #
+# Project: Calculator #

-This is a Project from [The Odin Project] (https://www.theodinproject.com/courses/web-development-101/lessons/calculator?ref=lnav) Web development 101.
+This is a Project from [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/calculator?ref=lnav) Web development 101.